 A good sub-question is, what language is it?

 It turns out that "Auld Lang Syne" is an extremely old Scottish song that was first written down in the 1700s.
 Robert Burns is the person whose transcription got the most attention, so the song is associated with him.

-According to this page, a good translation of the words "auld lang syne" is "times gone by."
-So (incorporating a couple of other translations) when we sing this song, we are saying, "We'll drink a cup of kindness yet for times gone by."
+"Auld lang syne" literally means "old long since" or, more conversationally, "times gone by."
+So (incorporating a couple of other translations) when we sing this song, we are saying, "We'll drink a cup of kindness yet for times gone by" [source: Herbert].